austonst/music-gen/README.md

 The build system for this library is still very primitive (hand-written Linux Makefile).
 Also, this requires that:

 * The headers to my midi library be either in a "midi" subdirectory, or be in a midi folder in some system location such as /usr/include/midi.
-* The object files for my midi library need to be *ar*'d into midi.a and placed alongside these source files.
+* The static library produced by the midi library (libmidi.a) needs to be placed alongside these source files.

-Sorry about the complexity there; maybe I'll change it later.
+Sorry about the complexity there; I'll change it as soon as I update this to CMake.
 Currently, assuming you have *make*, *g++*, and the midi library properly set up, you should be able to build with a simple call to *make*.

 This will produce three executables.